EdwinVW/dapr-workshop/Assignment02/step-by-step-python.md

       return Vehicle.parse_raw(response.content)
    ```

-   The `requests` is a you can use to invoke the VehicleRegistrationService.
-Its base address for consuming the API is
+   `requests` is a http library which is used to invoke the VehicleRegistrationService.
+Its base address for consuming
-   determined by the `settings.py`, which in turn reads the settings from the `.env` file stored in
+   the API is determined by the `settings.py`, which in turn reads the settings from the `.env` file stored in
    `FineCollectionService`.

 3. Open the file `FineCollectionService/.env` in VS Code.